- England in Dubai for World Series opener

 - Norton is the world's leading sevens try scorer

-Ahead of the HSBC World Rugby Sevens Series in Cape Town on 9-10 December, the sport's all-time leading try scorer, England Sevens wing Dan Norton, reveals his journey to representing his country.
+After scoring his 300th career try against Canada at the HSBC World Rugby Sevens Series opener in Dubai, England Sevens wing Dan Norton, looks back on his journey to representing his country.

 What do you remember about the first time you played sevens?